bjerkio/tripletex-go/README.md

 ## About

-The Tripletex Client for Golang simplies integrations against [Tripletex 2.0 API][tripletex-docs].
+The Tripletex Client for Golang simplifies integrations against [Tripletex 2.0 API][tripletex-docs].
 The client is generated using [swagger-go][swagger-go].

 # Documentation